aregsar/aregsarblog/blog/2020/collection-of-bash-tips/index.md

 #If we send stdin and stdout to same text file the effect is not the same as the ouput from each will not get interleaved
 ls -0 >testfile 2>testfile

+#redirect to separate files (note testfile1 will be empty since we only have stderr outout)
+ls -0 >testfile1 2>testfile2

+#a valid ls command will have an empty testfile1 file because we will only have stdout output)
+ls >testfile1 2>testfile2

-#A more practical examlple is this command to run the laravel scheduler
+#A more practical examlple is this command to run the laravel scheduler as a cron job
 * * * * * cd /PATH-TO-LARAVEL-APP && php artisan schedule:run >> /dev/null 2>&1
 ```